tutorgen/hpit_services/README.md

 Receives:

 * skill_name : string - the name of the skill
+* (optional) skill_model : string - the name of the skill model, if not supplied, assumes 'Default'

 Returns:

 * skill_name : string - the name of the skill (should match what was sent)
 * skill_id : string - the ID of the skill, either newly created or retrieved.
+* skill_model : string - the skill model used
+* cached : boolean - whether this came from the cache or database

+####<a name="batch_get_skill_ids"></a> tutorgen.batch_get_skill_ids
+Gets the ID for multiple skill names.
+If the skill does not exist, it will be created.

+Receives:

+* skill_names : list - a list of string skill names
+* (optional) skill_model : string - the name of the skill model, if not supplied, assumes 'Default'

+Returns:

+* skill_names : list - list of the names of the skills (should match what was sent)
+* skill_ids : dict - a mapping of skill names to skill ids
+* skill_model : string - the skill model used
 * cached : boolean - whether this came from the cache or database

 ##<a name="KTPlugin"></a> Knowledge Tracing Plugin